rkshthg/AWS-IPL-Data-Pipeline/README.md

 ## ✅ Summary

-This project demonstrates a modern data engineering stack using **Python and AWS** to build a scalable, maintainable pipeline for sports analytics, ready to power advanced dashboards and analytics.
+This project demonstrates a modern data engineering stack using **Python and AWS** to build a scalable, maintainable pipeline for sports analytics.

-It now includes:

-* **Delta Lake** ACID capabilities
-* **Incremental MERGE logic** to avoid recomputation
-* **Glue Catalog integration** for full lakehouse-style analytics